perldude/perldude/README.md

 #### Photo sharing

-In the summer of 1999, I worked on Woodstock.com during Woodstock 99.
-I thought it would be great if concertgoers could upload photos taken at the festival to share so I wrote the software.
+I worked on Woodstock.com during Woodstock 99.
+I thought it would be great if concertgoers could share their photos taken at the festival by uploading them to the site so I wrote the software.
 After the festival ended, the "Community Gallery" accounted for more than 50% of the site's traffic.

 A smarter person would have recognized that as a clue and gone off to start a photo sharing site.
 Flickr was still four years away at that point.